13 Mistakes New Beekeepers Make

 Your queen can fail.
 You might accidentally damage her in a hive inspection.
 She may swarm off with some or all of your colony.
 Or she may be a poor queen.
 Any of these problems put the future of your colony at risk.

 This is not meant to scare you off beekeeping.
-I just make you aware of what could happen so you are better prepared.
+I just inform you of what could happen so you are better prepared.

 Watch our video of losing bees in a swarm.
 Despite this loss, the hive continued on.